 - Add resource hints to speed up delivery with faster

-- Subset web fonts and load them asynchronously (or just switch to system fonts instead).
+- Subset web fonts and load them asynchronously, and utilize

 - Optimize images, and consider using WebP for critical pages (such as landing pages).

 - Check that HTTP cache headers and security headers are set properly.